How to Fix Connection Problem or Invalid MMI Code on Android Device

 Hopefully, your MMI error is gone by this point.
 But, if you still have questions, keep reading.

 Do I need to get a new SIM?

 If you’ve tried all of the fixes above and the error continues, you may need to contact your cell phone carrier for more information.
 They may recommend a new SIM or they can resend OTA (over-the-air activation).

 Android MMI Code Error Resolved

-In closing, there are a few methods/options you can use to remedy the MMI error on your phone, some a little more involved than the others.
-While most MMI errors occur on dual-SIM phones, it also appears on phones with one SIM due to weak signals or tower network issues.
+In closing, there are a few methods/options you can use to remedy the MMI error on your phone, some a little more involved than others.
+While most MMI errors occur on dual-SIM phones, they also appear on phones with one SIM due to weak signals or tower network issues.
 If the above solutions don’t work for you, contact your service provider for assistance.